probeiuscorp/rfcs/text/0000-derived-contexts.md

 In those terms, I think derived Contexts are the better first option:
 - `useContextSelector` can be defined in terms of derived Contexts, both in user-land and in React itself
 - Derived contexts greatly increase the expressiveness of Context as a tool of composition, not just for state management
-- No ambiguity about identity ("do I need to useMemo the selector?"): users expect `.map` to change identity
+- No questions about identity ("do I need to useMemo the selector?"): users expect `.map` to change identity

 However, at the performance level, derived Contexts might be able to be made performant enough to satisfy `useContextSelector`'s use cases.
 Then the more universal applicability of derived Contexts could justify adding (it as) a solution for those cases.